 Texas is full of great places and if you are up for experiencing paranormal activities, you would never fall short of options here.

-Hope you liked our compilation of most haunted hotels in Texas.
+Hope you liked our compilation of the most haunted hotels in Texas.

 Ghost hunters can visit these places for experiencing paranormal activities.
 While a few in the list are big names trying to get rid of all haunted lists, few promote themselves as places for ghost adventures.